mentalisttraceur/python-totaltimeout/README.rst

     my_thread_foo.join(timeout.time_left())
     my_thread_bar.join(timeout.time_left())
     my_thread_qux.join(timeout.time_left())
-    # The timeouts work out as if we waited
+    # Works out almost as if we waited 10
-    # 10 seconds each thread *in parallel*.
+    # seconds for each thread in parallel.

 Waiting for multiple tasks within each iteration of a "timed loop":